AegirCoop/aegir-coop-docs/by-laws/by-law2.md

 [SECRETARY’S CERTIFICATE](#secretarys-certificate) [](commentary/by-law2.md#secretarys-certificate){: .fa .fa-question-circle}
 -----------------------

-I, the undersigned, secretary of the cooperative, certify that By-Law number 2 was adopted by at least two thirds (2/3) of the votes cast at the Annual General Assembly held in New York City, on July 8th 2016.
+I, the undersigned, secretary of the cooperative, certify that By-Law number 2 was adopted by at least two thirds (2/3) of the votes cast at the General Organization Assembly held in New York City, on July 8th 2016.
 This By-Law recinds and replaces any prior loan and security grant By-Law.

 <table class=coop-signatures>